Julie-mg/Projet-GO/README.md

 # Projet-GO

+1. Introduction:
-1. Introduction: Provide a brief overview of the project, what it does, and what problem it solves.
+The project Provide a brief overview of the project, what it does, and what problem it solves.

 2. Installation: Detail the steps necessary to install the project, including any required dependencies and how to obtain them.